notfirefox/dev-toolbox/README.md

 # Development Container
-Development Container using Toolbox
+Development Container using Distrobox

-## :warning: Status
+## :warning: State of Toolbx
-This container based workflow currently has some issues including, but not limited to:
+Toolbx is, as of now, not suited for this workflow because it has some issues including, but not limited to:

 - [Neovim undercurl not working](https://github.com/notfirefox/dev-container/issues/2)
 - [gh auth login does not work inside of dev container](https://github.com/notfirefox/dev-container/issues/1)